ClockWise3411/lipu-sona-pi-sitelen-Kuwi/pages/key-concepts/names-and-punctuation.md

 ### Punctuation

 Punctuation is pretty straight forward in sitelen Kuwi.
-There are only three marks and are written at the end of the sentence as expected: ., ?, !
+There are only four marks which are written at the end of the sentence as expected: ., ?, !, : as well as a set of parentheses ( )

-<span class="kuwi big center">. ? !</span>
+<span class="kuwi big center">. ? ! : ( )</span>

-If you want to do quotes around a phrase you can use two <span class="kuwi medium">.</span> marks on either side of the quoted phrase.
+When quoting a person, instead of using <span class="kuwi medium">:</span>, you can use two  <span class="kuwi medium">.</span> marks on either side of the quoted phrase.
 Using this mark as quotes this way is completely optional and more of a stylistic choice.
 This is how the sentence "ona li toki e ni: mi wile ala e ni" would look with these quotes:

 <span class="kuwi big center">ona- litoki- eni- ..mi- wileala eni-..</span>